software-development-project-1/software-development-project-1.github.io/material/sprint-3.md

 >
 > - `getQuestionsByQuizIdReturnsEmptyListWhenQuizDoesNotHaveQuestions`: save a quiz without questions to the database and send a request.
 Then, the response should have an empty list
 > - `getQuestionsByQuizIdReturnsListOfQuestionsWhenQuizHasQuestions`: save a quiz with a few questions to the database and send a request.
 Then, the response should have a list of the quiz's questions
-> - `getQuestionsByQuizIdReturnsAnswerOptionsOfQuestions`: save a quiz with a few questions and answer options to the database and send a request.
-Then, the response should include the list of answer options of the question
 > - `getQuestionsByQuizIdReturnsErrorWhenQuizDoesNotExist`: send a request without saving a quiz to the database.
 Then, the response should have an appropriate HTTP status
 > - An appropriate test methods for testing that the difficulty level filtering works